bhangyiluke/DFCU/README.md

    ``
    java -jar dfcu-staff-servise-0.0.1-SNAPSHOT.jar --server.port=80
    ``
-   the above command will run the back-end service on a different command.
-   ``
-   You cam also host this application using apache tomcat, Oracle Weblogic, Wildfly or any other java compliant web server ``
+   the above command will run the back-end service on port 80.
+You cam also host this application using apache tomcat, Oracle Weblogic, Wildfly or any other java compliant web server.